ieeelon/simulink_pcorke/README.md

 Scope - output of the system

 variablearm.slx is the simulink model for 2nd and 3rd approach, but the connection of q' should be specified accordingly with required approach

+As it can be seen from the screenshots, the best performance is shown in approach 3, but with inertia and masses set to 0 (screenshot #4).